jo/sync-tank/migrations.md

 }
 ```

 Note how the association of status and todo item is established via the `_id` attribute that is not just used to determine the document type.
-Splitting the document now enables us to group attributes that change together frequently.
+Splitting the document now enables us to group attributes that commonly change together.
 Here is not the place to get into a detailed discussion of data design, but feel free to take a look at the [couchdb-best-practices](http://ehealthafrica.github.io/couchdb-best-practices/) guidelines if this discussion got you interested.

 At this point, we have reacted to the latest incoming feature request.
 We can release a new version of the web app that allows users to set different progress states for their items.
 But wait!
 What about the items that have been created in the past?
 The previous approach does not seem to work anymore: we cannot simply choose some sensible defaults and assume that old documents are still valid.
 Instead we have to find an explicit way to map the old `isDone` values to the new `status`, in other words: we need a data migration!